Yac is reinventing voicemail for the Slack generation – TechCrunch

 One of these companies is the Orlando, Fla.-based startup, Yac, which just raised $1.5 million in financing from a clutch of investors to reinvent voicemail for teams raised on Slack and Zoom calls.

-The rise of the digital, distributed workforce is a phenomenon that’s on the rise and the increasing number of remote workers shows no sign of slacking.
+The digital, distributed workforce is a phenomenon that’s on the rise, and the increasing number of remote workers shows no sign of slacking.
 Indeed, new statistics indicate that 3% of Americans are working from home full time these days.

-These remote workforces can reduce costs for both young and mature companies alike, but they come with certain tradeoffs and can make communication and collaboration more difficult, according to Yac co-founder Justin Mitchell.
+These remote workforces can reduce costs for both young and mature companies alike, but they come with certain trade-offs and can make communication and collaboration more difficult, according to Yac co-founder Justin Mitchell.

 He points to the problems with communication and culture at Away, which contributed to the ouster of that company’s chief executive (who was later re-hired).